-Through a generous donation by Walter Loewenstern (’58), the Loewenstern Fellowship provides a yearlong experience for students to conduct service and civic research in Latin America (Central and South America), Asia (China and India), Africa (Rwanda, Uganda, Kenya), and Europe (Bulgaria).
-Through classroom and experiential learning students engage with cultures, people, and problems different than their own and may acquire the skills, insight, and values that will enable them to become principled, civic-minded leaders in the 21st century.
+Through a generous donation by Walter Loewenstern (’58,) the Loewenstern Fellowship in International Civic Research and Critical Service provides students funding, preparation, mentorship, and support to conduct civic research and critical service abroad.
+Past Loewenstern Fellows have been placed in Latin America, Asia, Africa, and Europe.
+The fellowship is administered by Rice University’s Center for Civic Leadership (CCL) and is grounded in the learning outcomes and values of the CCL.
+Through classroom learning and experiential learning students engage with people, cultures, and complex global issues.
+Students acquire the skills, insight, and values that will enable them to become principled, civic-minded leaders in the 21st century.

 The Loewenstern Fellowship is rooted in the following four goals:

-Funding: Funding up to $7000 is provided for placements in Latin America, Africa, Asia, and Eastern Europe to cover round-trip travel to host country from the continental U.S., living expenses, and program fees.
-Registration fees and airfares are paid on behalf of students to the approved providers listed below.
+Funding: Funding up to $7500 is provided to cover round-trip travel to host country from the continental U.S., living expenses, and program fees.
 Students receive a TAXABLE stipend to cover the costs of other related expenses.
 Please see Covered Expenses for eligible uses of the Loewenstern funds.